Nearby Store :

 Give Workups the space and time to develop without interfering by avoiding boats disrupting them before they have fully formed.
 Pay close attention to wind and tide direction to position your boat effectively, improving your fishing opportunities.
 Additionally, consider targeting the debris field left behind after a Workup, as this area can be highly productive for catching snapper and other species.

-Use overhead reels loaded with 20-30lb braid and 30lb fluorocarbon leaders.
-Using larger baits and lures can entice bigger fish, while mechanical jigging and elevator-style rigs are effective for targeting larger models.
-When fish are feeding on smaller baitfish, consider using Saltiga SLJ jigs to enhance your chances.
+Use overhead or spin reels loaded with 20-30lb braid and 30lb fluorocarbon leaders.
+Using larger softbaits and jigs can entice bigger fish, while mechanical jigging and elevator-style rigs are effective for targeting larger models.
+Rods from 6’6” to 7’6” are ideal.

-Consider using these lure options: Kohgas, which are technical sliding lures meticulously designed to imitate natural prey movement and appeal to snapper.
+Consider using these lure options: Kohga Blade Breakers and Kohga Bayrubber Frees, which are technical sliding lures meticulously designed to imitate natural prey movement and appeal to snapper.
 They come in various colours tailored for different times of the day.
-Pirate Jigs offer versatility and are well-suited for workups, particularly when targeting larger fish.
-Lastly, Saltiga SLJ jigs are effective when fish are feeding on smaller bait.
-These lures can enhance your chances of a successful fishing outing during Workups.
+Salitga SL and FK jigs are great options to get down fast and have bigger profiles to weed out the smaller fish.
+And softbaiting big 7” Jerkshads and 5.5” Wave Minnows on 2oz jigheads is a super fun way to fish through the water column and target bigger fish.
+These lures can all enhance your chances of a successful fishing outing during workups.

 Respect fellow boaters by maintaining a safe distance and refraining from creating wakes in the vicinity.
 Additionally, practice selective fishing and only catch what you need, especially considering that snapper brought up from depths of around 30 meters or more may suffer from barotrauma, making their survival upon release less likely.
 Responsible behaviour ensures a sustainable and enjoyable fishing experience for years to come.